thisiscam/django-db-obfuscate-id/README.rst

 django-db-obfuscate-id
 ============

-A reusable Django app that psuedo encrypts your id from a database level.
+A reusable Django app that psuedo encrypts your id at database level.

 What is this
 ------------